From wine tasting to watching surfing legends shred some waves, to seeing lots of natural beauty, here are the best things to do in Margaret River!

-With wide, load spreading, low inflation tyres, the EcoBikes are a great alternative for exploring sensitive environments in an ethical and fun way.
+With wide, load spreading, low inflation tyres, the EcoBikes are a great alternative for exploring the sensitive natural environment in an ethical and fun way.

 Just to add a little more jazz to your nature tour, each bike also comes equipped with an iPad mini which brings to life all the facts and legends contained in the presentations at each destination.

-This is definitely a unique way to take a scenic drive around the area!
+This is definitely a unique way to take a scenic drive around Margaret River!